 Compliance is a specialised activity with a great degree of complexity managing the risks of financial crime and regulatory compliance capturing Sanctions, Money Laundering, Fraud, Anti-Bribery and Corruption and alike.
-There have been significant investments in people and compliance infrastructure over the last three years.
-In view of the growing focus on financial crime activity in the industry in general, during 2Q14 the compliance function was re-organised to establish two streams of Financial Crime Compliance and Regulatory Compliance.
+There have been significant investments in people and compliance infrastructure over the last three years, from a base of 18 staff to over 100 and expanding.
+In view of the growing focus on financial crime activity in the industry in general, during 2Q14 the compliance function was reorganised to establish two streams of Financial Crime Compliance and Regulatory Compliance.
 Several additional resources were added to the team in order to better monitor the transactions and customer activity.
 The function has also added roles to manage the risk of Bribery and Corruption.

 SABB ensures full compliance with all directives issued by SAMA, the CMA and other such regulatory bodies in addition to local legal requirements.
 SABB also seeks to align with broader HSBC best practices to manage, monitor and control compliance risks in respect of international sanctions.

 Wrong Way Risk